©

-©Château de Peufeilhoux|Château de Peufeilhoux
+Château de Peufeilhoux|Château de Peufeilhoux

 Château de Peufeilhoux and its gardens A dreamlike journey into an enchanted world

-A jewel in the crown of Bourbonnais heritage, Château de Peufeilhoux sits atop a rocky outcrop overlooking the Cher valley and Tronçais forest.
+From the top of its rocky spur, Peufeilhoux castle overlooks the Cher valley and the Tronçais forest.
 Fully furnished, it will transport you from the Middle Ages to the Belle Époque.
-You can also discover the cabinet of curiosities created by the owner’s great-grandparents, or the “Merveilles de la Nature” with its impressive naturalist collection.
+You’ll also be able to discover the cabinet of curiosities created by the owner’s great-grandparents, or the “Wonders of Nature”: his impressive naturalist collection.
+Your visit will be punctuated by an organ concert.

 Postal address: Château de Peufeilhoux 03190 Vallon-en-Sully